eclipse-vertx/vert.x/manual.md

 With a traditional synchronous API, threads block on API operations, and while they are blocked they cannot do any other work.
 A good example is a blocking read from a socket.
 While code is waiting for data to arrive on a socket it cannot do anything else.
 This means that if we want to support 1 million concurrent connections (not a crazy idea for the next generation of mobile applications) then we would need 1 million threads.
 This approach clearly doesn't scale.

 Asynchronous APIs are sometimes criticised as being hard to develop with, especially when you have to co-ordinate results from more than one event handler.
-The recommended approach to deal with this in Vert.x is to use a module such as [mod-rx-vertx]() which allows you to compose asynchronous event streams in powerful ways. *mod-rx-vertx* uses the great [RxJava]() library which is based on .net ["Reactive extensions"]().
+The recommended approach to deal with this in Vert.x is to use a module such as [mod-rx-vertx](https://github.com/vert-x/mod-rxvertx) which allows you to compose asynchronous event streams in powerful ways. `mod-rx-vertx` uses the great [RxJava](https://github.com/Netflix/RxJava) library which is inspired from the .net ["Reactive extensions"](http://msdn.microsoft.com/en-us/data/gg577609.aspx).

 ### Event Loops